CAMILLA CHAFER MYSTERY AUTHOR

 Picture

 Pandora's Box, with its mythical themes of evil and humanity, has been subject to a myriad of artworks.
 For Con Heir, I wanted my fictional artist "John Carmichael" to have his own painting.
-In part this was so I could introduce some history that tied the antagonists to the artwork and in part so I could add the scroll with its riddle.
-Pandora's curiosity could be intended as a message from Carmichael to Lady Georgette, whom Quinlan suggests he was secretly in love with.
+This was so I could introduce some history that tied the antagonists to the artwork and, in part, so I could add the scroll with its riddle.
+Pandora's curiosity could be intended as a message from Carmichael to Lady Georgette, whom Antoinette Quinlan suggests he was secretly in love with.

 Source: Wikipedia Commons